rabiahfh/react-portfolio/README.md

  ## Description

-This is my REACT portfolio project where I created a REACT portfolio with PROJECT 1&2  and 1 homework assignments.
+This is my REACT portfolio project where I created a REACT portfolio with all the required acceptance criteria.
 In addition, I have an updated resume and an updated LinkedIn profile.

  My page is responsive and most importantly includes REACT.
 Languages used to fulfill this assignment are: